slerman12/Help-me/7-Ongoing.md

 ## Conclusion

 - Disproof 2 has formally disproven the claim of the PhD student handbook, and proven that the ruling judges are currently violating their own purported PhD student handbook policy.
-- They've done so as their justification for the latest in a series of atrocities committed against one student by one institution.
+- The ruling judges have done so as their justification for the latest in a series of atrocities committed against one student by one institution.

 ## Imagined dialogue